mdrhmn/fcsit-survey-app/README.md

 ### 1. Add Your Surveys!

 This simple web app is — well — *incredibly simple*.
-It is a single-page application (SPA) so users will not have to worry about navigations etc. It
+It is a **single-page application (SPA)** so users will not have to worry about navigations etc.

 Right at the top, users can clearly see the call-to-action (CTA) 'Add my survey' button, which when clicked, will **open a modal form** that allows them to **fill in the details of their surveys**: